AverageTrailerTrash/ob_demo_vault/README.md

 ## Status:

-* Does **not** have all the base scripts and templates for new users to get started.
+* Does **not** have all the base scripts and templates needed for new users to get started.

 * Currently working on rebuilding the scripts to use the Dataview API for greater efficiency.